Frequently Asked Questions

 Though we do not encourage this practice, it is possible to enter in the middle of the course, depending on your level as determined by our placement test and the number of open spots in the class.

 Unfortunately, we do not provide housing.
-If you are looking for housing in Jerusalem while you are still abroad, we recommend you take a look at websites which deal with apartment rental in Jerusalem. www.flathunting.com is one that is particularly helpful.
+If you are looking for housing in Jerusalem while you are still abroad, we recommend you to take a look at websites which deal with apartment rental in Jerusalem. flathunting.com is one that is particularly helpful.
 Other options are:

 Registration usually begins a month and a half before the beginning of the course.
 There is no specific date for the deadline.
 The registration continues as long as there are open spots in the class, but the number of places in each class is limited.
 If you wish to ensure your place it is advised to register as early as possible.

 Yes.
 Milah has both Intensive morning courses and Evening courses.
-All the details (dates, days, hours and cost) can be found in our a href=”http://milah.org/hebrew-studies/timetable/” title=”Timetable”>Timetables.
+All the details (dates, days, hours and cost) can be found in our Timetables.

 All the details (dates, days, hours and cost) can be found in our Timetables.

-Our Institute is located in the center of Jerusalem, in the downtown area, just off King George St. and Hillel St. Any bus that goes to the center of town will get you to Milah.
+Our Institute is located at the Hebrew Union College (HUC), in the downtown area.
+The light train and any bus that goes to the center of town will get you to Milah.
 For the exact address, please refer here.

 No. Since Milah is not an academic institute, and does not give academic credit points, studies at Milah do not qualify the students for a student visa.